disc0infern0/ASlider/Readme.md

 ## **NewSlider vs Slider**

 - **Bound Ints**
 The slider value can now be a bound Int!
 Huzzah!
 This was in fact the original reason for this package.
+[Scope creep](https://en.wikipedia.org/wiki/Scope_creep)  is real.
-(Scope creep is real) ( and yes, I know you can create a computed variable of an int that produces a Bound<Double> for the slider, but ... that code is ugly)
+( Yes, I know you can create a computed variable of an `Int` that produces a `Bound<Double>` for the slider, but ... [that code](https://stackoverflow.com/questions/65736518/how-do-i-create-a-slider-in-swiftui-bound-to-an-int-type-property) is ugly)
 - **Symbols**
 You can replace the thumb shape altogether with a symbol of your choice.
 ( If you always wanted a Thor style lighning indicator on your slider, it now comes preconfigured, just select `thumbSymbol = .bolt` in your styling closure )